azurermtemplates/azurermtemplates/101-create-key-vault/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template creates a Key Vault
+This template creates a Key Vault.